haseeb-cb/fundamentals-of-gis/Content/0_Course_introduction.md

 ### Moodle
 This is only relevant for Tampere University students completing this course for credits.

-The moodle environment is where you will submit your reflections, map outputs, and
+The Moodle environment is where you will submit your reflections and map outputs, as well as complete some quizzes.
+If you have enrolled to this course on Sisu but have not been added to the Moodle environment, please contact the person listed as responsible on the Sisu page for this course.
-- Chat
-- Moodle
-- QGIS

 ## Feedback